apache/cordova-docs/docs/en/edge/guide/platforms/wp7/index.md

 * Upgrading Windows Phone
 * Windows Phone Plugins
-* Windows Phone Command-line Tools
+* Windows Phone Development Guide

 The command-line tools above refer to versions prior to Cordova 3.0.
 See The Command-line Interface for information about the